Allergies in Dogs

 If the dog is allergic to these substances, there will be skin irritation and itching at the points of contact, usually the feet and stomach.
 Removal of the allergen (once it can be identified) often solves the problem.

-What is Flea or Insect Bite Allergy and how is it treated?
+What Is Flea or Insect Bite Allergy and How Is It Treated?

 Insect bite allergy is the exaggerated inflammatory response to the bite or sting of an insect.
 Insects including fleas, black flies, deerflies, horseflies, mosquitoes, ants, bees, hornets and wasps, and arachnids such as spiders and ticks can cause an allergic reaction in sensitive dogs.